CookingMeister/spring-ceiling-fan/README.md

 4. Open your web browser and go to `http://localhost:8080`.
 You can now control your ceiling fan!
 5. You can also test the endpoints `/pull-speed-cord` and `/pull-direction-cord` using Postman or Insomnia or manually in the web browser.

+### Development with Docker

+To develop using Docker, follow these steps:

+1. Ensure you have Docker installed on your machine.
+2. Checkout the `dev` branch of this repository.
+3. Build the Docker image by running the following command in the project directory:

+   `docker build -t spring-ceiling-fan .`

+4. Run the Docker container:

+   `docker run -p 8080:8080 spring-ceiling-fan`

+5. The application will now be accessible at `http://localhost:8080`.

 ## Testing

 Testing is done with JUnit Jupiter and Mockito.
+To run tests, run:

+`mvn test`

-To run tests, run: `mvn test` or open in your IDE and click the test icon.
+or open in your IDE and click the test icon.

+## Deployment

+This app is deployed to Heroku and can be found [here](https://spring-docker-ceiling-fan-66b0d16d6535.herokuapp.com/).

 ## Contributing